Professional TV Wall Mounting Services

 Full-Motion Arms

-You want to watch TV from your recliner, then swivel it toward the kitchen for cooking videos.
-Full-motion arms cost more upfront but they're worth it if you've actually going to use the motion.
-We make sure it's balanced right so the TV doesn't slowly drift downward over time.
+You want to watch from the recliner, then swing the TV toward the kitchen for cooking videos.
+Full-motion arms cost more upfront.
+They're worth it if you're actually going to use the motion.
+We balance the arm properly so the TV doesn't slowly droop downward over the next few months.

 Entertainment Centers and Floating Shelves

 TV goes on the wall.
-Cable box, PlayStation, streaming device, and all the cables they need go on a shelf below.
-We can mount both, run the cords through the wall so your setup looks clean, and make sure everything is accessible when you need to swap devices or restart the router.
+Cable box, PlayStation, streaming device, and all their cables go on a shelf below.
+We mount both, route the cords through the wall so the whole thing looks clean, and set it up so you can still reach devices when you need to swap something or restart the router at 10 PM.

 How Long Does TV Mounting Take

-A basic fixed mount with no cord hiding?
-20 to 30 minutes.
+Basic fixed mount with no cord hiding takes 20 to 30 minutes.
 Find the studs, drill the holes, bolt the bracket, hang the TV, check that it's level.
 Done.

-Full setup with in-wall cord concealment?
-45 minutes to an hour.
-We have to cut into the drywall, run the cables, patch and paint the hole, then mount everything.
-Still not a full day job.
+Full setup with in-wall cord concealment is 45 minutes to an hour.
+We cut into the drywall, run the cables, patch and paint the hole, then mount everything.
+Still not a full-day situation.

-Fireplace mounts take a little longer because we're working at height and being careful about the heat issue.
-Plan for an hour to 90 minutes.
+Fireplace mounts run a little longer because we're working at height and being careful about placement relative to the firebox.
+Budget an hour to 90 minutes for those.

-We'll give you a specific time estimate when you describe your setup.
-We show up when we say we're showing up, too — no "we'll be there sometime between 8 AM and 6 PM" nonsense.
+Tell us about your setup and we'll give you a specific time estimate.
+We show up when we say we will.
+No "sometime between 8 AM and 6 PM" windows.

 Tools and Materials We Use